 Course Requirements Checklist

 The candidate will prepare a presentation based on the research paper and providing the practical application of the influence of human performance technology on the use of educational technology.
-The presentation will be submitted as a 30 to 40 minute video.
-The video should be recorded as narration accompanying the use of a presentation software such as PowerPoint, Prezi, Keynote, etc. The presentation must be supported by the literature, however, citations can be in the form of simply mentioning the source in the narration.
-A reference list must provided at the end of the presentation.
-The video recording of the presentation must be submitted by embedding it in Blackboard.
+The presentation will be submitted as a 15 to 20 minute video.
+The video can be recorded using any screencasting software.
+The video should be recorded as narration accompanying the use of a presentation software such as PowerPoint, Prezi, Keynote, etc. (CLO: E)